softlang/yas/languages/BSTL/README.md

 ---
 ## Headline
-A transformation language for coupled transformations on signatures and conformant terms
+A trivial language for coupled transformations

 ---